robert-todora/applied-crypto-proj-1/README.md

 - We are __not encrypting__ the blank `' '` character.

 __Logic__
-- We have the `plaintext_dict` of 5 texts, a random key in each execution (amount of characters shifted, i.e., ROT-key), and the `prob_of_random_ciphertext`.
+- We have the `plaintext_dict` of 5 texts, a random key in each execution (amount of characters shifted, i.e., ROT-key; `a` will be `b` if `key=1`, and `c` if `key=2`, etc.), and the `prob_of_random_ciphertext`.
 - We randomly select one of the plaintexts from the dict.
-- We cipher it.
+- We encrypt it.
 To do that:
   - If a random "coin toss" says so, we insert a random character instead of encrypting.
   - Otherwise, we apply the shift cipher.
-    - Logic here can be a bit confusing since we don't assume the key length is 1, so we can use this same approach for cipher schemes which require longer keys.
+    - Logic here in the code can be a bit confusing since we don't assume the key length is 1, so we can use this same approach for cipher schemes which require longer keys.
 ---
 ### benchmark.py
 > Program to test the accuracy of our cipher cracker.
 It will generate a hardcoded number of `cases`, where it will cipher a random plaintext using `encryption_scheme.py`, and then try to guess the plaintext ciphered calling `cipher-cracker.py`.
 It will output the percentage of accuracy of the guesses.